Bali Ha'i: Connections to actual islands

 "Bali Ha'i" was based on the real island of Ambae (formerly Aoba Island).
 Ambae is located in Vanuatu (known as New Hebrides at the time the song was written).

 Ambae is visible on the horizon from Espiritu Santo island, where James A. Michener was stationed in World War II.
 Michener referred to the island in his book, Tales of the South Pacific, which is the basis for the musical South Pacific.
 The author used the tranquil, hazy image of the smoothly sloping island on the horizon to represent a not-so-distant but always unattainable place of innocence and happiness.
 Hence the longing nature of the song.
 In his memoir, The World Is My Home (1992), Michener writes of his time in the Treasury Islands: "On a rude signboard attached to a tree, someone had affixed a cardboard giving the settlement's name, and it was so completely different from ordinary names, so musical to my ear that I borrowed a pencil and in a soggy notebook jotted the name against the day when I might want to use it for some purpose I could not then envisage: Bali-ha'i."

 In the 1958 film adaptation, Bali Ha'i is portrayed by the real-life island of Tioman in Malaysia.
 However, the scene was filmed on the north shore of Kauaʻi; Mount Makana was used as Bali Hai and is known as Bali Hai.
 Tunnel's Beach is often referred to as "Nurses' Beach", and the scene where Bloody Mary sings "Bali Ha'i" is set on Hanalei Bay.

 Influence on popular culture

 Mr. Bali Hai is the name of a mixed drink that originated at the Bali Hai restaurant on Shelter Island in San Diego, California.

 The song is used in an episode of 3rd Rock From the Sun in which Tommy has a dream about his choir teacher singing the song seductively to him while Sally, Dick, and Harry call to him from a boat a very long way out at sea.

 "Bali Ha'i" is the sixth episode of the second season of the American television drama series Better Call Saul, a spinoff prequel to Breaking Bad.
 In the episode, main character Jimmy McGill sings the song over the phone to Kim Wexler.

 Bali Hai is the brand name for a beer produced by Bali Hai Brewery in Indonesia.

-Italian Swiss Colony produced the "pop wine" Bali Hai wine in the 20th century.
+Italian Swiss Colony produced the "pop wine" Bali Hai in the 20th century.

+New Zealand comedian/writer Barry Crump referred to the Baha'i faith as "Bali Ha'i" while describing his conversion to the religion in his autobiography The Life and Times of a Good Keen Man (1992).